Sep 25, 2017

 “Our team in enablement is held responsible for making sure the sales teams have what they need to be successful.
 It’s their responsibility, and their manager’s responsibility, to make sure they’re continually taking those steps to stay educated.
 Sales enablement is not just training.
-My team partners with key teams within our company such as product management, engineering, product marketing, sales leadership, operations, finance and HR to drive forward the end goal of making us all successful.
+My team partners with key teams within our company such as product management, engineering, product marketing, sales leadership, operations, finance, and HR to drive forward the end goal of making us all successful.
 I’ve found a lot of success when we form those strategic partnerships.
-When sales wins, we win.
+When sales win, we win.
 That’s where we find our success.”

-Initially Blue Coat, before being acquired by Symantec, introduced MindTickle to their sales team.
-“We took a sales kickoff, which could have been perceived as a challenging time to roll out the technology, and chose that as the time to roll out MindTickle.
-This environment, where sales were coming together, helped us roll out MindTickle as it was an essential tool at that sales kickoff.
-Because MindTickle has the flexibility to create separate audiences, it allowed us to push out personal agendas, quick references, surveys, and feedback,” he explained.
+Initially Blue Coat, before being acquired by Symantec, introduced Mindtickle to their sales team.
+“We took a sales kickoff, which could have been perceived as a challenging time to roll out the technology, and chose that as the time to roll out Mindtickle.
+This environment, where sales were coming together, helped us roll out Mindtickle as it was an essential tool at that sales kickoff.
+Because Mindtickle has the flexibility to create separate audiences, it allowed us to push out personal agendas, quick references, surveys, and feedback,” he explained.

-“When we left that sales kickoff, every sales rep had been on MindTickle, was using the tool, knew how to navigate it, and was comfortable with it.
+“When we left that sales kickoff, every sales rep had been on Mindtickle, was using the tool, knew how to navigate it, and was comfortable with it.
 When they got back in their sales roles, and I needed to get product information out, I knew that I was pushing it to a team that could quickly absorb it,” he continued.

-Blue Coat continued to leverage MindTickle as their sales team grew
+Blue Coat continued to leverage Mindtickle as their sales team grew

 “We found ourselves growing at a hyper rate,” Christopher explained.
 “We were a fast-moving company in a constantly changing environment.
-We were leveraging MindTickle for two main things during that time – our incoming new hires and our existing salesforce.”
+We were leveraging Mindtickle for two main things during that time – our incoming new hires and our existing salesforce.”

 “In the cybersecurity area, your entire industry can take a left turn overnight.
 With just one outbreak or vulnerability, things can dramatically change.
 How quickly you get information to your sales team and they understand, absorb and go forward with that information can be a driving force as to whether you have a successful outcome.
-That’s one of the areas that we found success with MindTickle,” he continued.
+That’s one of the areas that we found success with Mindtickle,” he continued.

-According to Christopher, sales onboarding was another way Blue Coat successfully leveraged MindTickle.
+According to Christopher, sales onboarding was another way Blue Coat successfully leveraged Mindtickle.
 “We were onboarding 25 to 35 new sales reps per month, at a minimum, and there were months where we were just wearing out our team running onboarding sessions every week or two.
-We were able to use MindTickle to experience faster ramp-up times with our incoming sales reps,” he explained.
+We were able to use Mindtickle to experience faster ramp-up times with our incoming sales reps,” he explained.

 Sales enablement was crucial when Symantec acquired Blue Coat

 “An acquisition is a great opportunity for sales enablement to be engaged.
 During Symantec’s acquisition of BlueCoat, our main challenge was how to enable two separate sales teams concurrently.
 We also had a couple of back-office systems like SFDC.
-We were able to work with them by working with the MindTickle team,” Fulmer explained.
+We were able to work with them by working with the Mindtickle team,” Fulmer explained.

 “We had a big desire to communicate to the field, and everybody within the company had something they wanted to communicate to them – our integration team, our executive leadership team, and the sales teams.
-MindTickle gave us the ability to push out corporate communications, a corporate pitch, and executive communications to the teams very quickly.
+Mindtickle gave us the ability to push out corporate communications, a corporate pitch, and executive communications to the teams very quickly.
 Through the technology, we were able to target specific teams and simplify messaging.
 It was a huge benefit to us as we went through that acquisition.”

-Symantec now uses MindTickle to enable their sales teams
+Symantec now uses Mindtickle to enable their sales teams

-Fulmar identified four ways that Symantec still uses MindTickle to enable their sales teams:
+Fulmar identified four ways that Symantec still uses Mindtickle to enable their sales teams:

 “An Olympic rowing team is all in sync.
 Everyone’s got their hand on an oar and they’re driving that boat forward as fast as they can.
 That’s like a highly effective sales team in action.
 Everyone with a single focus, driving the boat forward, in sync, working together.
 A new hire, until that person is ramped up and effective, is in a big pool float dragging behind the boat.
 They’re not helping, they’re slowing things down.
 My job is to get that person out of the water, in the boat, put an oar in their hand, and get them working with the team,” explains Fulmar.

-MindTickle is used by Symantec for their onboarding program as Fulmar explains, “I can use it for pre-work to level the playing field so when they do arrive at an onsite training everyone is on the same page.
+Mindtickle is used by Symantec for their onboarding program as Fulmar explains, “I can use it for pre-work to level the playing field so when they do arrive at an onsite training everyone is on the same page.
 I really need that time, onsite, to be high value, high return.
 Technology allows us to do that.
 The ability to track the pre-work and verify that they’ve done it with quizzes and certifications adds the ability to see where there may be gaps or where you need to spend a bit more time with an individual before, so they’re on the right page when they come in.
 The strengths of the analytics give us the ability to do that.”